Hollis Brown (band): Music career

 3 Shots evolved over a period of 18 months, with much of the songwriting taking place on the road.
 Most of the album was recorded by producer Don Dilego at his Velvet Elk home studio in the Pocono mountains, and mixed by John Agnello at Fluxivity Recording in Brooklyn, N.Y.
 In addition to the title track, 3 Shots featured the duet “Highway 1” with alt-country singer Nikki Lane.
 It was released on Jullian Records in April 2015.
 Later in 2015 Hollis Brown toured the US with Counting Crows, and once again returned to Europe.

 In 2016, the band’s vinyl EP, "Cluster of Pearls" was chosen as one of the 300 select releases throughout the world for Record Store Day.
 Pressed on Starburst Vinyl, the record was limited to 800 copies and features four previously unreleased tracks and two songs released on vinyl for the first time.
 It was released digitally on iTunes in August 2016.
 Their song “Steady Ground” is a featured exclusive on Amazon’s playlist Amazon Acoustics, which was released in fall 2016.
 Hollis Brown’s single “Run Right To You” was released on digitally and on limited edition 7” vinyl in October 2016 on Velvet Elk/One Little Indian records.
 The B-side features a live cover of the Jesse Malin song "She Don't Love Me Now".

 In addition to Counting Crows, Hollis Brown has toured with The Zombies, Citizen Cope, and Heartless Bastards.
-Their songs have been featured in the worldwide trailer for the Michael Keaton film “The Founder”, MTV’s The Real World, Showtime’s Shameless, DirecTV's "Kingdom", the 2014 film Bad Country, which starred Willem Dafoe and Matt Dillon and an online ad campaign for Abercrombie & Fitch.
+Their songs have been featured in the worldwide trailer for the Michael Keaton film “The Founder”, MTV's The Real World, Showtime’s Shameless, DirecTV's "Kingdom", the 2014 film Bad Country, which starred Willem Dafoe and Matt Dillon and an online ad campaign for Abercrombie & Fitch.
 The band's cover of the Cream song "Spoonful" appeared on the Alive Naturalsound 20th anniversary compilation Rock & Roll Is A Beautiful Thing, released in conjunction with Record Store Day 2015.

 In 2018, it was announced that the band had signed to Mascot Records, with a new album expected the following year.
 Their new album Ozone Park was released on June 7, 2019, on Mascot Records/Cool Green Recordings.

 In December of 2021, the band released a cover of "Under My Thumb" from The Rolling Stones.
 The song serves as the lead single from their upcoming Stones tribute album, In The Aftermath, expected February 4th, 2022.

+A 2023 argument between Montali and Bonilla caused the band to go on hiatus, during which time Montali focused on working with Fantastic Cat.
+Hollis Brown would reunite in 2026 to release a new single titled "Garage Days."